 For purposes of this report a permanent release is defined as an inmate who has reached the end-point of a state prison sentence and whose state prison record has been officially closed out.
-The following is a list of the release codes included in this definition of a permanent release: expiration of sentence, expiration of sentence to probation, provisional release supervision, conditional medical release, sentence vacated, parole, addiction recovery supervision, conditional pardon, reinstatement, mandatory conditional release, death, released by Florida Parole Commission, control release w/o supervision, commutation, full pardon, parole/probation, conditional release, control release w/ supervision, execution, parole reinstated.
+The following is a list of the release codes included in this definition of a permanent release: expiration of sentence, expiration of sentence to probation, provisional release supervision, conditional medical release, sentence vacated, parole, conditional pardon, reinstatement, mandatory conditional release, death, released by Florida Parole Commission, control release without supervision, commutation, full pardon, parole/probation, conditional release, control release with supervision, execution, parole reinstated.

 Definition of "Violent Offense":

 There are hundreds of criminal offenses in Florida statutes.
 There are any number of ways one can define what a violent crime is and categorize all the crimes accordingly.
 No one way of determining what specific crimes should be considered violent is correct.
 The Florida Department of Corrections has developed the following definition of violent crimes to guide the way in which it categorizes crimes as violent or non-violent.